padamupreti/url-shortener/README.md

 npm start
 ```

-**NOTE:** With this option, all created data only persists as long as the app is not terminated
+With this option, a `database.sqlite` is created at projet root.

-### Option 2
+### Option 2 (PostgreSQL)

-To ensure all data created by application remains on disk, a [PostgreSQL](https://www.postgresql.org/) database is required.
-For this option, no modification of [config/database.js](config/database.js) is required.
+For practical usage, a [PostgreSQL](https://www.postgresql.org/) database is preferred over sqlite.
+For this option, no modification of [config/database.js](config/database.js) is needed.
+Dependencies for PostgreSQL support should have installed during the setup step.

 The credentials for database connection are to be stored in a `.env` file created at the root of the project in the following format: